 Professor Wu Xiyu is a Professors at Zhejiang University Law School in China.
 In Fall 2013, Professor Wu visited the Univesrity of Minnesota Law School to improve American-Chinese dialogue on issues related to law and neuroscience.
 In Spring 2014, Professor Wu taught the first Law and Neuroscience course in China.
 We are now exploring possibilities for joint research projects and translations of neurolaw works into Chinese.
 (Thanks for coming to Minnesota Wu!)

-Deniz Cataltepe is an undergraduate at Harvard College, where she is a premed concentrating in History and Science, with a secondary concentration in Global Health and Health Policy.
+Deniz Cataltepe graduated from Harvard College, where she was a premed concentrating in History and Science, with a secondary concentration in Global Health and Health Policy.
 She has conducted research in the F.M.
 Kirby Neurobiology Center (Children’s Hospital, Boston), and worked in the United States Attorney’s Office (District of Massachusetts).
 She is working with the Lab on a historical study of the relationship between the fields of neurology and psychiatry.

 (Included here are some alums from the Law and Neuroscience course as well.)